-UCSB is located in Santa Barbara, California and approximately 26,314 students attend the school each year.
+CUA is located in Washington, District of Columbia and approximately 5,366 students attend the school each year.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Materials Sciences section at the bottom of this page.